danielpennypacker/questions/form/README.md

-    "first_name": <a string, at least one character>, "last_name": <a string, at least one character>, "email": <a string that looks like an email>, "phone": <a 10 digit integer, not starting with 0>
+    "first_name": <a string, at least one character>, "last_name": <a string, at least one character>, "email": <a string that looks like an email>, "phone": <a string composed of numerical characters, not starting with "0">
 }
 ```